Beverīna Municipality

-Beverīna Municipality (Beverīnas novads) is a former municipality in Vidzeme, Latvia.
-The municipality was formed in 2009 by merging Brenguļi Parish, Kauguri Parish and Trikāta Parish the administrative centre being Mūrmuiža.
+Beverīna Municipality (Beverīnas novads) was a municipality in Vidzeme, Latvia.
+It was formed in 2009 by merging Brenguļi Parish and Kauguri Parish of the former Valmiera district, and Trikāta Parish of the Valka district.
+The administrative centre was the village of Mūrmuiža.
 On 1 July 2021, Beverīna Municipality ceased to exist as it was merged into Valmiera Municipality.

+The name of the municipality derived from Beverīna Castle, the seat of power for the historic Latgalian rulers of Tālava.

+Geography

-The municipality was geographically well positioned, bordering on Valmiera City, which is a city of republican importance.
-Beverīna County also shares borders with Burtnieki, Kocēni, Priekuļi, Smiltene and Strenči Counties.
+The municipality was geographically well positioned, bordering on the republican city of Valmiera, Beverīna Municipality also shared borders with Burtnieki, Kocēni, Priekuļi, Smiltene and Strenči Parishes (Counties).

-Beverīna County is rich in valuable nature resources and culture and historical sites.
-Part of the county's territory is included in the Gauja National Park and Protected Landscape Area Ziemeļgauja.
-The River Gauja flows through all three civil parishes while its biggest tributaries the Abuls, Miegupe and Lisa not only provide great views, but are also closely related to historical events.
+Beverīna County was rich in valuable nature resources and culture and historical sites.
+Part of the county's territory was included in the Gauja National Park and Protected Landscape Area Ziemeļgauja.
+The River Gauja flowed through all three civil parishes while its biggest tributaries the Abuls, Miegupe and Lisa not only provide great views, but are also closely related to historical events.